ljmfong/Poecilia_picta_Evol_Hist/README.md

 * Run HISAT2 Mapping:

 #### b.
 Constructring _de novo_ assembly

 **[Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki)**: Build _de novo_ assembly.
 Trinity has a three step-process (Inchworm, Chrysalis, and Butterfly), some of the steps can take a long time.
 It is recommended to build the assembly in steps.

 * Make a tab-delimited file that includes all trimmed forward and reverse sample file names (together with their paths).
+This will ensure that all samples are used to create the assembly.
 File should be of the format: sample_name \t sample_forward.fq.gz \t sample_reverse.fq.gz

 Then run: